Donate to the Payment Assistance Fund#

 You can help those in need with a monthly or one-time donation to Utilities’ Payment Assistance Fund.
 One hundred percent of donations assist families and individuals in our community.
-Every donation is matched dollar-for-dollar by Energy Outreach Colorado, so your gift goes further.
+Every donation is matched dollar-for-dollar by Energy Outreach Colorado, so your gift goes even further.
 All donations, no matter the size, make a difference.

 After serving in the U.S. Navy for 20 years and living around the world, Joe wanted his family to settle down in his favorite community – Fort Collins.
 But he didn’t anticipate the difficulty transitioning his military work experience into civilian life and the rising cost of living in Fort Collins.
 “After all the moving around we did, I wanted to give my kids some stability and have them go to high school someplace where I wouldn’t have to worry about them,” he said.